dapucita/haxbotron/README.md

 `!afk MSG` switches to idle status, or return to active status if already in afk mode.
 MSG is the reason, and it can be skipped.

 ## Game Commands for Admin Players
-`!mute` prohibits all other players to chat.
+`!freeze` prohibits all players without admin to chat.
 Or unmute if the players are already muted.

-`!mute PLAYER` prohibits the player whose name is PLAYER to chat.
+`!mute ID` prohibits the player whose id is ID to chat.
 Or unmute if the player is already muted.

-`!kick PLAYER MSG` kicks the player whose name is PLAYER.
-If it contains MSG, the message as reason for kicking is shown for the user.

 ## Game Commands for Super Admin Players